meshuga/vest/README.md

 - @Produces (Alpha)
 - @Provider for ExceptionMapper and ContainerRequestFilter
 - @PostConstruct for endpoints
-- Parameters can be casted to custom objects (more: https://github.com/drapostolos/type-parser)
+- Parameters can be mapped to custom objects (more: https://github.com/drapostolos/type-parser)

 TODO
 ====